Eosinophilic Esophagitis (EoE) in Illinois

 What is eosinophilic esophagitis?

 Eosinophilic esophagitis (EoE) is a condition of the esophagus characterized by inflammation.
 Any time a certain type of white blood cell referred to as an eosinophil builds up in the lining of the esophagus, the esophagus can become swollen (leading to esophagitis).
 The accumulation of these eosinophils is most commonly a response to acid reflux or a reaction to allergens or food.
 EoE may be a concern for patients of every age.
 However, it is suffered more often by younger, male Caucasians, who make up about 75 percent of cases.
 At GI Alliance of Illinois, our specialists provide personalized care for this condition.
-If you are dealing with EoE in Chicago, IL, Peoria, IL, or Bloomington, IL, call our practice to request a consultation.
+If you are dealing with EoE in Chicago, IL, Peoria, IL, or Normal, IL, call our practice to request a consultation.

 What are the causes of eosinophilic esophagitis?